Mattia2700/telemetry/docs/Telemetry/Usage/usage.md

 1637591203.963181,33.000000,65.000000,1.246000,1.138000,
 1637591203.964085,33.000000,65.000000,1.328000,1.138000,
 ~~~
-Split each line by comma and the resul is a vector of values, each column value refers to the column name defined in the header.
+Split each line by comma and the result is a vector of values, each column value refers to the column name defined in the header.